 Mandelic cleansers and serums are great as an anti-fungal remedy.
-Some clients even like to use our Face Reality Mandelic Cleanser as a shampoo.
+Some clients even like to use our Face Reality Mandelic Wash as a shampoo.

 Cleansers or shampoos containing ketaconazole, can be helpful.
 For severe scalp issues, try Nizoral or Regenepure DR.